Morfent/PoS-Bot/README.md

 # PS-Roleplaying-Bot-2

-This is a Pokémon Showdown bot created for roleplaying purposes.
+This is a Pokémon Showdown bot created for roleplaying purposes (for now).

 Instructions
 ============

 If you don't know what you're doing, don't use this bot.
 To install, run `npm install`.
-To transpile, run `npm build`.
-To run the bot, run `npm start`.
+To run the but, simply use `npm start`.
+The code for the bot will be transpiled by Babel beforehand.

-If `npm build` doesn't work, run `npm install -g gulp`, then run `gulp build` to build the bot.